 Ann E. Fronczek, nurse educator consultant

 Ann E. Fronczek, MS '99, PhD, RN, serves as the nurse educator consultant for the preceptor development and mentorship aspect for the ANEW Scholars project.
-She has been a faculty member at the Decker School since 1999, teaching courses in curriculum development and implementation, course development, education technology and leadership in nursing education.
-She previously served as the DSON director of undergraduate programs where she provided oversight for traditional, accelerated and RN-BS completion programs.
+She has been a faculty member at Decker College since 1999, teaching courses in curriculum development and implementation, course development, education technology and leadership in nursing education.
+She previously served as Decker's director of undergraduate programs, where she provided oversight for traditional, accelerated and RN-BS completion programs.

 Fronczek's research and scholarship work is in the area of telehealth, with recent grant funding to establish an infrastructure at Binghamton University to create the Southern Tier Telemedicine and Mobile Health Research, Development, and Training Center (STTMH-RDTC).
 The center is a collaboration between Binghamton University's nursing and engineering schools, in partnership with regional healthcare providers.